 [Editor’s note: no change is proposed to the rest of the existing text of this paragraph.]

+1.2 The Board noted that the World Radiocommunication Conference (Dubai, 2023) (WRC-23) suppressed the following data items in Annex 2 to Appendix 4: item A.4.b.4.g - the right ascension of the ascending node (RAAN), and items A.4.b.4.k/ A.4.b.4.l (RR 2020 edition) - the date and time at which the satellite is at the location defined by the longitude of the ascending node.
+The Board decided that information submitted prior to 1 January 2025 on the right ascension of the ascending node of orbital planes for non-geostationary satellite (non-GSO) systems subject to Section II of Article 9 should continue to be used during coordination (including during examination of a modification to frequency assignments of non-GSO systems in application of the rule of procedure on No. 9.27) when no information is available on the longitude of the ascending node (see data item A.4.b.4.j of Annex 2 to Appendix 4) for the same orbital plane or when it is different from the existing longitude of the ascending node.

 Reasons: WRC-23 suppressed data items A.4.b.4.g - the right ascension of the ascending node (RAAN) and A.4.b.4.k/ A.4.b.4.l (RR 2020 edition) - the date and time at which the satellite is at the location defined by the longitude of the ascending node.
 The reference date and time in data items A.4.b.4.k/ A.4.b.4.l provided a relationship between the initial longitude of the ascending node (LAN) (see Appendix 4, data item A.4.b.4.j), which is a geocentric-based reference, and the right ascension of the ascending node, which is a celestial reference.

 With the suppression of data elements A.4.b.4.g, A.4.b.4.k/ A.4.b.4.l (RR 2020 edition), Appendix 4 data element A.4.b.4.j should continue to represent the geocentric orientation of an orbital plane and should normally correspond to the previously submitted RAAN value.
 If the LAN is missing for any orbital plane, the Bureau will enter the value corresponding to the RAAN in A.4.b.4.j .
 Where the RAAN and LAN are different, the Bureau will consult the notifying administration to decide whether the value in A.4.b.4.j needs to be changed to the one provided for the RAAN.
 The rule is therefore proposed to clarify that the RAAN will continue to be used during coordination pending any corresponding alignment of the LAN by the Bureau.